activeloopai/deeplake/docs/source/Htypes.rst

 >>> ds.point_clouds.shape
 >>> (2, None, 3)

-Or we can use deeplake.read method to add samples
+Or we can use :meth:`deeplake.read` method to add samples

 >>> import deeplake as dp
 >>> sample = dp.read("example.las") # point cloud with 100 points